alex-53-8/contoller-to-contain-much-logic-or-not/README.md

 ## A software application and a handler
 Software application is computer program designed to carry specific task.
-A user/client can communicate with an application via a user interface or an exposed network interface, like REST, message queue, etc.
+A user/client can communicate with an application via a user interface or via network calls, like REST, message queue, etc.
 So, it means each application has a layer which is responsible for accepting user's/client's input, verifying input, calling a specific procedure inside an application, and finally return output.
 Usually that layer is called a handler.
 Handler can be a REST controller with a set of endpoints,